 This is a much better way of identifying keywords, as we’ll explain below.
 But first, try out the tool!

-Over the years, we’ve tweaked and refined our SEO strategy with hundreds of clients.
-Now you can download our Content Marketing Keyword Planning tool, the same template we use for clients.
+Over the years, we’ve tweaked and refined our SEO keyword strategy with hundreds of clients.
+Below, you can download our Content Marketing Keyword Planning tool, the same template we use for clients.
 Read on to see how it works, then download it for free.

 The video walks you through how to use the template step-by-step.

 The general rule is KISS: Keep It Simple, SEO.
 This means keeping your list of keywords simple along with your selection criteria.
 By keeping SEO simple and breaking it down into just a few key components, it’s much easier to determine return on investment (ROI).